 So what are location pins?
-These handy dandy things are points on the map that mark a location, restaurant, hiking spot…you name it!
+These handy dandy things are points on the map that mark a location, restaurant, hiking spots…you name it!

 Plus, you can drop them literally anywhere.
-No, really – you even have the option of dropping a pin based on longitude/latitude coordinates.
+No, really – you can even drop a pin based on longitude/latitude coordinates.

 Most of you won’t need to get that nitty gritty.
-This is largely because adding a pin is as simple as typing it into the search bar.
+This is large because adding a pin is as simple as typing it into the search bar.

 Let’s see how it works, shall we?

-All you do is go up to the search bar and type in “Scranton, PA” and Google does the rest.
+You go to the search bar and type in “Scranton, PA,” and Google does the rest.

 Notice how it drops a bright green pin on Scranton.
-Now, Scranton’s location pin hasn’t actually been added to your map yet.
+Scranton’s location pin hasn’t been added to your map yet.